cognisant/Docs.DevelopmentProcess/README.md

 ## Tools

-### 1Password

-[1Password](https://1password.com) is the password manager the team uses to store and share work-related passwords securely.

-Team members use private vaults to manage passwords for their work-related accounts.

-There are also customer-specific vaults.
-These are used for managing shared credentials associated with a specific customer, or a software system used by that customer.

-If a team member needs to use the credentials of a shared account, they can find them in the relevant vault.

 ### Planning Poker Cards

 During [estimation](#estimating-effort) sessions, planning poker cards containing Fibonacci numbers (1–21) are used to allow team members to choose, and then simultaneously reveal their estimates.
 Six-player decks can be purchased from [Agile Stationary](https://agilestationery.co.uk/products/estimation-poker-cards) using the discount code `THANKYOU` to receive 20% off.

-### Slack

-[Slack](https://slack.com) is used by the development team as a communication tool.
-This allows direct person-to-person communication, as well as channels dedicated to a particular topic which can be joined by many team members.

-The `#general` channel exists by default and can be used for general team discussions and announcements.

-Channels regarding a particular project are prefixed with `proj`, for example, `#proj-order-manager`.

-Temporary channels for ad-hoc discussions are prefixed with `temp`, for example, `#temp-balances`.

-Some channels are used with third-party integrations to provide notifications.
-These are prefixed with `bot`, for example, `#bot-monitoring`.

 ### Sprint Board